Cooper Hewitt, Smithsonian Design Museum: Other objects

-The museum has held notable objects in its collection such as a chair used by Abraham Lincoln during a visit to the Cooper-Union and a Rolls-Royce once owned by the Beatles.
-The car was donated by John Lennon and Yoko Ono in 1978.
-In the summer of 1985, the car was auctioned off at Sotheby's for $2.09 million.
-Museum namesake Peter Cooper created the first steel chair in the United States.
-One of the chairs resides in the museum collection.
+The museum has held notable objects in its collection such as John Lennon's psychedelic Rolls-Royce.
+The car was donated by Lennon and Yoko Ono in 1978 and was auctioned off at Sotheby's in mid-1985 for $2.09 million.
+A punch bowl replicated by Eleanor Roosevelt, a scarlet Valentine Olivetti typewriter, and an Adrian Saxe vase were also part of the collection.